Watchfield Primary School

-Watchfield Primary School is a mixed, non-selective, non-denominational primary situated in Swindon, Wiltshire.
+Watchfield Primary School is a mixed, non-selective, non-denominational primary situated near Swindon, Wiltshire.
 It is supported by the Faringdon Academy of Schools multi-academy trust, which supports seven other schools in the UK.
-Watchfield will provide 420 places for students aged 3-11 when fully subscribed.
+Watchfield can provide 420 places for students aged 3-11 when fully subscribed.

 Formerly a state community school, Watchfield reopened as an academy converter in November 2013.

 The Watchfield school vision is “Unique and successful.
 For now and forever”.
 It defines its core values as care, respect, happiness, belief, confidence and pride.
 These values are promoted all round the school and are central to learning.
 The school provides a caring and safe environment, but also one that challenges children and encourages them to reach their full potential.
 Watchfield sees itself as being at the heart of a wide community, and encourages students to become responsible citizens as much as successful learners and creative thinkers.